chimaobi-okite/chimaobi-okite.github.io/_pages/about.md

 ## Recent News
 - **Aug 2025:** My first paper, Benchmarking and Improving LLM Robustness for Personalized Generation, just got accepted to EMNLP 2025.
-See you in Suzhou ;)
+See you in Suzhou :yum:
-- **Aug 2024:** Joined SLED and LIT lab @UofM CSE as a PhD student.
+- **Aug 2024:** Joined the [SLED](http://sled.eecs.umich.edu/) and [LIT](https://lit.eecs.umich.edu/) labs @UofM CSE as a PhD student. #GoBlue :sunglasses: